chadalarabi69-ai/chadalarabi69-ai/README.md

 - Ability to configure and connect basic systems for effective integration
 - **Continuously exploring new tools and enhancing my knowledge**

-🔐 **IT Security**
-- Strong foundation in **Cybersecurity concepts**
-- Understanding of threats, vulnerabilities, and applying basic protection techniques
-- Special interest in securing networks, systems, and protecting data
-- **Expanding my expertise day by day through continuous learning and practice**

 ## 🛠️ Technical Skills

 <div align="center">